Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Experiments

+\textbf{Sensitivity analysis: value threshold.} Through experiments, we find the value threshold used in shielding essential to performance and safety.
+We first investigate how the threshold using during \emph{training} affects the final results among the three Lab settings in Vanilla-Env, which are shown in Fig.~\ref{fig:sensitivity}e. $v_{thr}=0$ naturally results in more safety violations during training compared to $v_{thr}=-0.05$ and $v_{thr}=-0.10$.
+Policies trained with $v_{thr}=0$ also performs the worst at test time, which indicates that less shielding during training makes the robot learn unsafe or aggressive maneuver.
 Next we evaluate how the value threshold affects robot trajectories at \emph{test} time.
 Fig.~\ref{fig:shielding_threshold} shows the trajectories using different thresholds in the two settings.
 Small threshold leads to robot passing very closely next to obstacles, while a bigger threshold leads to more conservative behavior.
 We also would like to highlight the challenges of learning safe policies in Advanced-Env.
 As shown in the figure, with $v_{thr}=-0.15$ the robot avoids the first obstacle, and then the backup policy steers the robot away from the target, potentially deeming the clearance next to the target not sufficient.
 However, this brings the robot near the wall, and due to imperfect training of the backup actor, the robot fails to escape.
 With tight spacing and large dimensions of the robot in Advanced-Env, we find the backup agent more difficult to train, and the final test performance and safety can be sensitive to the shielding threshold.
 In Advanced-Realistic, average test success rate with $v_{thr}=-0.05, -0.1, -0.15$ are 0.678, 0.786, and 0.762 respectively.
-Future work could look into adapting the threshold after short experiences in different environments.
+Future work could look into adapting the threshold after short experiences in different environments online.